Ucoer/SQL-notes/README.md

 Records of my notes during SQL learning.

-Notes by Mosh Youtube is my notes from MySQL Tutorial for Beginners by Mosh in Youtube.
+Rescources from MySQL Tutorial for Beginners by Mosh on Youtube & SQL for Data Science on Coursera.